Bringing and sending items from India

 - used outdoor equipment.

-If you are unsure whether an item is allowed into New Zealand, declare it on the arrival card when you land.
+If you are unsure whether an item is allowed into New Zealand, declare it on the New Zealand Traveller Declaration.
 Border staff will then check what you have – many items may still be allowed into the country.
 Doing the right thing will save you at least a $400 fine for not declaring.

 Find out more about these types of risk items

-The card contains questions about what biosecurity risk items you are bringing to New Zealand.
-You must declare the items you're bringing into the country on the card.
+The traveller declaration contains questions about what biosecurity risk items you are bringing to New Zealand.
+You must declare the items you're bringing into the country.
 This helps us check whether these items pose a threat to New Zealand.
 If we find that you have undeclared biosecurity items, you will be fined at least $400.

-Copies of the cards are available to view on the Customs Service website:
+Copies of the NZTD paper declaration form are available to view on the New Zealand Customs Service website:

 You must declare all the items you are carrying with you or in your luggage.